m1gnus/RSArmageddon/README.md

   outputs in the same way as for keys.
-* When the attack has done all it can to recover every possible key and cleartext, it should call `attack.success` or `attack.fail` to signal the outcome and terminate the script.
+* When the attack has done all it can to recover every possible key and cleartext, it should call `attack.success` or `attack.fail` to signal the outcome and terminate the script. `attack.fail` takes an optional message and a boolean keyword `bad_key` which signals RSArmageddon one of the keys the attack was given is invalid.

 **Note:** Attacks may freely use any feature of the Python programming language version 3.7 and of SageMath 9 but they should **not** interact